ptomulik/scons-tool-gnuplot/README.rst

 TESTING FRAMEWORK
 `````````````````

-If you wish to run end-to-end tests for this tool, download the testing
+If you wish to run end-to-end tests for this tool, you need the scons_ testing
-framework for scons extensions/tools (currently from Dirk Baechle's repository
-scons_test_framework_ hosted on bitbucket.org).
-The following files/directories
+framework.
+The following files/directories need to be downloaded (and placed as
-need to be downloaded (and placed as shown in table relative to the top-level
+shown in table relative to the top-level source directory)
-source directory)

  ========================= ==================================================
   source file/directory                   target file/directory